 The launching of Youth Connect Ethiopia included panel discussions during which the necessity to strengthen networking of youth organizations to share experience and maintain dialogue were high points for discussion.
 The launching ceremony also provided a logo and website for the Youth Connect Ethiopia programme.
 CAFOR is looking forward to working closely with the Ministry of Women, Children and Youth Affairs and UNDP to boost the programme in Ethiopia and other participating countries in the region.

-Official announcement of the Youth Connect Ethiopia Logo by Minister, Yalem Tsgegay, in the presence of Alessandra Casazza, UNDP Director a.i, Regional Service Center of Africa a) Successfully placed 50 African youth in a scholarship programme with the European business university, Luxembourg.
+Official announcement of the Youth Connect Ethiopia Logo by Minister, Yalem Tsgegay, in the presence of Alessandra Casazza, UNDP Director a.i, Regional Service Center of Africa

-8. CAFOR Scholarship Programmes
+8. Main CAFOR Activities in 2020